 - 9.1 Ownership of pre-existing Information.
 The Parties acknowledge and agree that all right, title and interest to the ALMIRALL Pre-existing Know How and the ALMIRALL Patents belong exclusively to ALMIRALL; and all right, title and interest to ASLAN Pre-existing Know How belong exclusively to ASLAN. - 9.2 Product Development Information.
-The Parties agree that [......] all the Product Development Information. [......] the Product Development Information: - (a) [......]
-ASLAN shall be entitled to use such Product Development Information and the related ALMIRALL Pre-existing Know How and the ALMIRALL Patents for the purpose of fulfilling its rights and obligations under this Agreement (including but not limited, to grant to Sublicensees any right over ASLAN's Commercialization Rights). - (b) ALMIRALL will only be entitled to use Product Development Information, free of charge, for its internal programs for topical use and/or in the dermatology field.
+The Parties agree that ALMIRALL shall be the sole and exclusive owner of all the Product Development Information.
+Notwithstanding ALMIRALL's exclusive ownership over the Product Development Information: - (a) as a consequence of the License, ASLAN shall be entitled to use such Product Development Information and the related ALMIRALL Pre-existing Know How and the ALMIRALL Patents for the purpose of fulfilling its rights and obligations under this Agreement (including but not limited, to grant to Sublicensees any right over ASLAN's Commercialization Rights). - (b) ALMIRALL will only be entitled to use Product Development Information, free of charge, for its internal programs for topical use and/or in the dermatology field.
 This internal use, however, shall not prevent the ALMIRALL's right to commercialize the results of such internal programs for topical use and/or in the dermatology field in accordance with the pharmaceutical standard business practices.

-The Parties agree that if in accordance with the Law applicable [......] the Product Development Information [......], then [......] the Product Development Information without limitation, as well as [......] and [......] required for effecting the obligations and purposes of this Agreement.
+The Parties agree that if in accordance with the Law applicable [...\\\...] the Product Development Information [...\\\...], then [...\\\...] the Product Development Information without limitation, as well as [...\\\...] and [...\\\...] required for effecting the obligations and purposes of this Agreement.